 The first Africans attended the 6-month training programme in 1982 when 3 out of 7 participants were Kenyan employees of the East African Power and Lighting Company Ltd. Kenya was a natural first beneficiary country as the first steps were being taken towards geothermal electricity generation at Olkaria I during this time.
 In the following year, the first Fellows from Ethiopia (Geological Survey of Ethiopia) attended.
-Over the period 1979-2018, a total of 265 Fellows from Africa (Figure 9) have attended the 6-month training programme in Iceland and 5 undertook similar training in Kenya in 2013.
-The total of 270 African 6-month Fellows accounts for close to 39% of the total number of 694 Fellows (Table 9; Figure 9).
+Over the period 1979-2019, a total of 276 Fellows from Africa (Figure 9) have attended the 6-month training programme in Iceland and 5 undertook similar training in Kenya in 2013, carried out by the UNU-GTP.
+The 281 African 6-month Fellows account for 39% of the total number of 718 Fellows (Table 9; Figure 9).